flams/CouchDB-emily-tools/README.md

 var emily = require("emily"),
 	tools = require("couchdb-emily-tools");

-emily.handlers.set("CouchDB", tools.handler);
+// Add the CouchDB handler to Emily.
+The handler is what issues the requests to CouchDB emily.handlers.set("CouchDB", tools.handler);

-tools.requirejs(["CouchDBDocument", "Transport"], function (CouchDBDocument, Transport) {
+// Now we can require and use the CouchDB Tools, here's an example with a document. tools.requirejs(["CouchDBDocument", "Transport"], function (CouchDBDocument, Transport) {

 	var cdb = new CouchDBDocument,